szhou68/OpenJumpMod/README.md

 -com.vividsolutions.jump.io.GMLInputTemplate

-There are five feature categories in OSMM topographic layer:
+There are six feature categories in OSMM topographic layer:

 -TopographicArea